 Identify Your Niche

-Discover what your interest are and what you would enjoy writing about.
+Discover what your interest is and what you would enjoy writing about.
 This is nothing worse than having to write about something you can’t stand.
-If you choose a topic that you don’t enjoy, you’re not going to write very much, and as a matter of fact, you’re going to fizzle out in about three months.
+If you choose a topic you don’t want, you’re not going to write very much, and as a matter of fact, you’ll fizzle out in about three months.
 A blog is nothing more than a diary and needs continuous updates.
-For some of us, we were little kids and we had a little diary that every day we would write something in it.
+We were little kids for some of us, and we had a small journal every day we would write something in it.
 Well, your blog is nothing more than just that.
-Except for, you can choose to write things in it every day or every week but whatever schedule you put yourself on, make sure it’s consistent.
+You can write things in it every day or every week, but whatever schedule you put yourself on, make sure it’s consistent.

-Now that you found your passion it’s time for you to do some Keyword Research.
-There’s really no point in writing without targeting keywords that people are not searching on.
+Now that you have found your passion, it’s time to do some Keyword Research.
+There’s no point in writing without targeting keywords people are not searching on.
 Use a search engine like Google and target a particular word.
-Google has a keyword tool that you can use to target particular words or phrases.
+Google has a keyword tool that you can use to target certain words or phrases.
 These will tell you just how many people are searching on those keywords.
-From there, you need to determine how many websites actually have those keywords.
-It’s not very hard to do from this point all you need to do is put your keyword or phrase in quotes and that will tell you just how many websites actually have those keywords.
-Find keywords that average around 50,000 searches per month which is a little over 1600 searches a day on that particular keyword.
+From there, you need to determine how many websites have those keywords.
+It’s not very hard to do from this point.
+All you need to do is put your keyword or phrase in quotes, which will tell you just how many websites have those keywords.
+Find keywords that average around 50,000 searches per month, a little over 1600 searches daily on that particular keyword.
 If you only get 10% traffic to your website, that’s 166 potential customers per day; that’s a great start.

 No links, no visibility.
-It’s great to write good content and wish that everyone will just find it.
-But the truth is, you must have authority websites link to your site in order for your reading to find you.
-The way to go about doing this is to find yourself some good article directories and start writing to become an expert in your niche.
-You can also use other blog sites that do not restrict the links and link back to your own website or article.
-To find yourself high ranking article websites just type in Google “high ranking article directories” and it should come back with a list of the top 50 article directories.
-This will give you a good starter as you sort your order by page ranking so that you know which ones rank at the top.
-Pick yourself a good starting point like let’s say, five ranking.
-Anybody under five you will just ignore and use any authority website that has a ranking of five or above.
+Writing good content is great, and I hope everyone will find it.
+But the truth is, you must have authority websites link to your site for your reading to see you.
+The way to do this is to find some useful article directories and start writing to become an expert in your niche.
+You can also use other blog sites that do not restrict the links and link back to your website or article.
+To find yourself high-ranking article websites, just type in Google “high ranking article directories,” and it should come back with a list of the top 50 article directories.
+This will give you a good starter as you sort your order by page ranking to know which ones rank at the top.
+Pick yourself a good starting point like, let’s say, five rankings.
+Anyone under five will ignore and use any authority website with an order of five or above.

-This may not seem like a big deal but blog comments go a long way to link back to your website.
-If you align yourself with a good high ranking blog that permits you to enter your signature as a blog link back to your site, then you’re in business.
-As you become more of an expert on that blog, people will start to follow those links right back to your site.
-Not only that, the search engines will also follow those links and you will get a higher ranking on the search engines.
-So every chance you get try to increase your blog comments.
+This may not seem like a big deal, but blog comments go a long way to link back to your website.
+If you align yourself with a good, high-ranking blog that permits you to enter your signature as a blog link back to your site, then you’re in business.
+As you become an expert on that blog, people will follow those links to your site.
+Not only that, but the search engines will also follow those links, and you will get a higher ranking on the search engines.
+So every chance you get, try to increase your blog comments.

 A Weber seems to be the big honcho an email responding services.
-I believe they cost around $19 a month or something along those lines.
+They cost around $19 a month or something along those lines.
 However, an email list is extremely crucial to your blog.
-There’s nothing better than having an email list of subscribers that are interested in exactly what you have to offer.
+There’s nothing better than having an email list of subscribers interested in exactly what you have to offer.
 Once you become an authority in your area, your subscribers are interested in what you have to say and the offers you make to them.
-Now, don’t always put out something that cost them money you have to give them good free stuff as well.
-The problem here is setting up an auto responder that has substance.
-Again, you can’t just spew all out junk, you generally have to offer something of value, like let’s say a free e-book or some educational information that has to do with your blog.
+Now, don’t always put out something that costs them money.
+You have to give them good free stuff as well.
+The problem here is setting up an autoresponder that has substance.
+Again, you can’t just spew all-out junk; you generally have to offer something of value, like, let’s say, a free e-book or some educational information that has to do with your blog.

-Pinging Servers actually promote your blog; they create list of a variety of blogs that have new material.
-Blog search engines can provide fresh results very quickly by polling only the newly-updated blogs.
-WordPress actually comes with a ping service as a default.
-However, there are tons more that you can actually load to your WordPress blog and have it ping every time your blog has been updated.
+Pinging Servers promote your blog; they create a list of blogs with new material.
+Blog search engines can quickly provide fresh results by polling only newly-updated blogs.
+WordPress comes with a ping service as a default.
+However, there are tons more that you can even load to your WordPress blog and have it ping every time your blog has been updated.

 Social Bookmark Links

-Social bookmarks are great services that offer bookmark sharing.
-The service is merely save the bookmark and share that as a resource.
+Social bookmarks are excellent services that offer bookmark sharing.
+The service merely saves the bookmark and shares that as a resource.
 Some services allow for treatment bookmarks, which helps get the word out.

 AdSense and ClickBank Ads

-Although when you first start your blog it’s usually not a good idea to plaster a ton of advertisements all around it.
-Most readers get sick and tired of a tone of advertisements anyway.
-However, you may want to at least look into Google AdSense as a way of getting paid for allowing advertisements on your website when your traffic starts to grow to maybe 5000 users a day.
-Now, click bank is something that you could use in your current articles.
-So when you first start up and write an article about something; let’s say, electronics.
-You may want to pick a particular electronic and then link to your affiliate link which goes to ClickBank so that when your reader clicks on that to get more information and they purchase a product you received some type of commission.
+Although when you first start your blog, it’s usually not a good idea to plaster many advertisements around it.
+Most readers get sick and tired of the tone of ads anyway.
+However, you may want to at least look into Google AdSense to get paid for allowing advertisements on your website when your traffic starts to grow to maybe 5000 users a day.
+Now, click bank is something you could use in your current articles.
+So when you start writing an essay about something, let’s say, electronics.
+You may want to pick a particular electronic and then link to your affiliate link, which goes to ClickBank so that when your reader clicks on that to get more information and purchase a product, you receive some commission.

 Learn About Marketing

-Anyone can put up a blog, but not everyone knows how to market it.
-This is key and this is the truth, you need to learn how to market your blog.
-There are a lot of things to learn and a lot of phrases you hear on the Internet about search engine optimization, keyword marketing, article marketing, lead generation and much more.
-All of these terms are pertinent to the growth of your blog and you need to know something about them.
-Granted, a lot of these things can be extremely overwhelming but you should have a fairly decent grasp on each of them.
-Especially if you’re going to be running the blog by yourself.
+Anyone can create a blog, but not everyone knows how to market it.
+This is key and the truth; you need to learn how to deal with your blog.
+There are many things to know and phrases you hear on the Internet about search engine optimization, keyword marketing, article marketing, lead generation, and more.
+These terms are pertinent to your blog’s growth; you need to know something about them.
+Granted, many of these things can be too overwhelming, but you should have a fairly decent grasp on each, especially if you’re running the blog by yourself.

 Fix Broken Pages

-Go through each and every one of your pages to check for broken links.
-Broken links can definitely send a bad signal to the search engines and that would be catastrophic.
+Go through each one of your pages to check for broken links.
+Broken links can send a wrong signal to search engines, which would be catastrophic.
 What you can do is look at your web hosting reports.
-These reports have pages that people have visited, search engine keywords used, linked pages and also your error reporting; broken links.
+These reports have pages people have visited, search engine keywords used, linked pages, and your error reporting, broken links.
 This would be a great place to start because sometimes, you can miss links easily.
-If you find that there is a page or something that is not working correctly you can always put in a refresh page to send them to a root directory or somewhere else that’s not broken.
+If you find a page or something that is not working correctly, you can always put in a refresh page to send them to a root directory or somewhere else that’s not broken.

 Don’t forget about protecting your blog.
-Although we’d love to think that everybody on the Internet is about business and finding good content and enjoying your website.
-Unfortunately, that’s not the case and there are some serious head cases out there.
-When we generally create our blog we concentrate so much on the look of it and its content along with the marketing, which we sometimes forget that spammers are out there looking to post hideous links.
-Make sure you have a reputable spam filter that will catch most of the reply Post that are inappropriate for your blog.
+However, we’d love to think that everybody on the Internet is about business, finding good content, and enjoying your website.
+Unfortunately, that’s not the case, and some serious head cases are out there.
+When we generally create our blog, we concentrate so much on its look and content along with the marketing that we sometimes forget that spammers are out there looking to post hideous links.
+Ensure you have a reputable spam filter that will catch most of the reply Posts that are inappropriate for your blog.
 In the first week that my blog was running, someone tried to spam my website with a link that went to an inappropriate site.
 The comment was something like this; this is a very nice website with a link to the wrong place.
 The best way to defeat this is not to permit replies to be automatically posted so you can check out the post for appropriateness before approval.